Video of Tom Brady kissing son on the lips sparks internet outcry

 TOM BRADY DOESN’T WANT RADIO HOST WHO CALLED HIS DAUGHTER ‘AN ANNOYING LITTLE PISSANT’ FIRED

-“Wait why does Tom Brady kiss his son on the lips like that?” one person on Twitter said.

-Another added: “Can we talk about Tom Brady’s uncomfortably long kiss with his son or is now not a good time?”
+“Can we talk about Tom Brady’s uncomfortably long kiss with his son or is now not a good time?” one person on Twitter said.

-One user also called the kiss “very very disturbing.”
+Another user called the kiss “very very disturbing.”

 “Tom Brady is one of my five favorite people (including family members), but him making his son come back and kiss him on the lips for a longer time because his first lip kiss wasn’t long enough is some very very disturbing #content,” the person tweeted.